EtsuHuang/LGTR-Net/README.md

 # LGTR-Net
 This is a lightweight Gaber filter texture recognition network (LGTR-Net).

-The core code including MGMs, TEF attention, LGTR-Net, and etc., and other compared methods will be open access after the article is accepted and published.
+The core code including MGMs, TEF attention, LGTR-Net, and etc. will be open access after the article is accepted and published.

 Since the SSDC-10 dataset involves corporate interests, we cannot fully open this part.
 The links to obtain other datasets are as follows: